final-hill/decorator-contracts/README.md

 Only a single `@rescue` can be assigned to a feature.
 Adding more than one will raise an error.

+An `@invariant` decorator must also be defined either on the current class or on an ancestor.

 Note that the class `@invariant` will be checked after the `@rescue` function executes even if an error is thrown in the `@rescue` body.